The OS for AI: How serverless computing enables the next gen of machine learning

-Machine Learning has been advancing rapidly, but only a few contributors are focusing on the infrastructure and scaling challenges that come with it.
-When you have thousands of model versions, each written in any mix of frameworks (Python/R/Java/Ruby, PyTorch/SciKit/Caffe/Tensorflow etc), how do you efficiently deploy them as elastic, scalable, secure APIs with 10ms of latency and GPU access?
+Machine learning has been advancing rapidly, but only a few contributors are focusing on the infrastructure and scaling challenges that come with it.
+When you have thousands of model versions, each written in any mix of frameworks (Python, R, Java, Ruby, PyTorch, scikit-learn, Caffe, TensorFlow, etc.), it’s difficult to know how to efficiently deploy them as elastic, scalable, secure APIs with 10 ms of latency and GPU access.

 Diversity and Inclusion Sponsor